4.4 How Newspapers Control the Public’s Access to Information and Impact American Pop Culture

 (1) independent scrutiny by the press of the activities of government, business and other public institutions, with an aim toward (2) documenting, questioning, and investigating those activities, to (3) provide publics and officials with timely information on issues of public concern (Bennett & Serrin, 2005).

-The role that Bob Woodward and Carl Bernstein of The Washington Post played in uncovering information about the Watergate break-in and scandal that ultimately resulted in President Richard Nixon’s resignation represents the most famous example of watchdog journalism.
-Newspapers and journalists often laud the practice, one of the most important functions of newspapers, yet these difficult stories require rigorous investigation, which in turn demands more time.
-Many journalists often try to keep up with news as it breaks, so journalists do not have the time to research the information—nor to hone the skills—required to write a watchdog story.
+The role that Bob Woodward and Carl Bernstein of The Washington Post played in uncovering information about the Watergate break-in and subsequent scandal, which ultimately led to President Richard Nixon’s resignation, represents a famous example of watchdog journalism.
+Newspapers and journalists often laud the practice, one of the most critical functions of newspapers, yet these difficult stories require rigorous investigation, which in turn demands more time.
+Many journalists often try to keep up with news as it breaks, so they do not have the time to research the information or hone the skills required to write a watchdog story.
 “Surviving in the newsroom—doing watchdog stories—takes a great deal of personal and political skill.
 Reporters must have a sense of guerilla warfare tactics to do well in the newsroom (Bennett & Serrin, 2005).”

-To succeed, watchdog journalists must investigate stories, ask tough questions, and face the possibility of unpopularity when they attempt to alert the public to corruption or mismanagement.
-At the same time, readers can support newspapers that employ this style of journalism to encourage the press to engage in the challenging watchdog form of journalism.
+To succeed, watchdog journalists must investigate stories, ask tough questions, and face the possibility of unpopularity when they attempt to expose corruption or mismanagement.
+At the same time, readers can support newspapers that employ this style of journalism, encouraging the press to engage in the challenging watchdog role.
 As scholars have observed, “Not surprisingly, watchdog journalism functions best when reporters understand it and news organizations and their audiences support it (Bennett & Serrin, 2005).”

 Impact of Television and the Internet on Print

 Newspapers have control over which stories they tell and how they present those stories.
-Just as the newspaper industry has changed dramatically over the years, journalistic writing styles have also transformed.
-Many times, such changes mirrored a trend shift in readership; since the 1950s, however, newspapers have had to compete with television journalism and, more recently, the Internet.
+Just as the newspaper industry has undergone significant changes over the years, journalistic writing styles have also transformed.
+Many times, such changes reflected a shift in readership trends; since the 1950s, however, newspapers have had to compete with television journalism and, more recently, the Internet.
 Both television and the Internet have profoundly affected newspaper audiences and journalistic styles.

 Case Study: USA Today

-USA Today, founded in 1982 and known for its easy-to-read stories, offers an example of a paper that has altered its style to remain competitive with television and the Internet.
+USA Today, founded in 1982 and known for its easy-to-read style, exemplifies a paper that has adapted its approach to remain competitive with television and the Internet.
 In the past, newspapers placed their primary focus on the written word.
-Although some newspapers still maintain the use of written narration, many papers have shifted their techniques to attract a more television-savvy audience.
-In the case of USA Today, the emphasis lies on the second track—the visual story—dominated by large images accompanied by brief stories.
+Although some newspapers still employ written narration, many papers have shifted their techniques to attract a more television-savvy audience.
+In the case of USA Today, the emphasis lies on the second track—the visual story, which is dominated by large images accompanied by brief text.
 This emphasis mimics the television presentation format, allowing the paper to cater to readers with short attention spans.

 Journalistic writing styles that derive from television more frequently use the present tense, rather than the past tense, in articles.
-This shift likely comes from television journalism’s tendency to allow a story to develop as they tell the tale.
+This shift likely stems from television journalism’s tendency to allow a story to unfold as it is told.
 This subtle but noticeable shift from past to present tense in narration sometimes brings a more dramatic element to news articles, which may attract readers who otherwise turn to television news programs for information.

-Like many papers, USA Today has redesigned its image and style to keep up with the sharp immediacy of the Internet and with the entertainment value of television.
-The paper’s management felt so serious about their desire to compete with television that from 1988 to 1990 they mounted a syndicated television series titled USA Today: The Television Show (later retitled USA Today on TV) (Internet Movie Database).
+Like many newspapers, USA Today has redesigned its image and style to keep pace with the sharp immediacy of the Internet and the entertainment value of television.
+The paper’s management was so serious about competing with television that from 1988 to 1990, they mounted a syndicated television series titled USA Today: The Television Show (later retitled USA Today on TV) (Internet Movie Database).
 Despite its short run, the show demonstrated the paper’s focus on reaching out to a visual audience, a core value that it has maintained to this day.
 Today, USA Today has established itself as a credible and reliable news source, despite its unorthodox approach to journalism.